jwierzch/local-llms-analyze-finance/README.md

 # local-llms-analyze-finance
-I came accross this youtube video, and decided to build on the original creators content. https://www.youtube.com/watch?v=h_GTxRFYETY
+I came across this you tube video, and decided to build on the original creators content. https://www.youtube.com/watch?v=h_GTxRFYETY

 ## Personal finance dashboard: